data-forge/data-forge-js/README.md

 					Col3: new Date(....)
 				}
 		]);

-In this case column names are automatically generated form the fields in the objects.
-For performance reasons only the fields of the first object are considered.

 If you have irregular data you can enable *considerAllRows*, but be warned that this can be expensive as every value must be examined to determine column names: